MarkAPhillips/react-app-starter/ReadMe.md

 ## Introduction

-React starter application using Webpack, Redux, Redux Sagas, and Reselect.
+React starter application using React Apollo Client for GraphQL (WIP)

 CSS using styled components.